Radagast

 Etymology and origins

-The in-fiction etymology, according to the essay "The Istari" in Unfinished Tales, is that the name Radagast means "tender of beasts" in Adûnaic, another of Tolkien's fictional languages.
+The in-fiction etymology, according to the essay "The Istari" in Unfinished Tales, is that the name Radagast means "tender of beasts" in Adûnaic, one of Tolkien's fictional languages.
 However, Christopher Tolkien says that his father intended to change this derivation and bring Radagast in line with the other wizard-names, Gandalf and Saruman, by associating it with the old language of the Men of the Vales of Anduin.
 No alternative meaning is provided with this new association; indeed, Tolkien stated that the name was "not now clearly interpretable".
-His title The Brown is simply a reference to his earth-brown robes; each of the wizards had a cloak of a different colour.[T 1]
+His title The Brown is simply a reference to his earth-brown robes; each of the wizards has a cloak of a different colour.[T 1]

 The name Radagast is found in Edward Gibbon's 1776–1789 Decline and Fall of the Roman Empire, in the form "Radagaisus", the name of a Gothic king.[3]
 Slavic mythology contains a god named Radegast; this has been interpreted as "welcome guest", making him the god of hospitality.[4]
 Tolkien's wizard may represent an echo of this Slavic tradition,[5] a rare source among all the diverse influences on Tolkien's writings.[2]